marta-nazzari/phthalates_rnaseq_atacseq/phthalates_paper.md

-This notebook contains the workflow used for the processing and analysis of RNA-Seq and ATAC-Seq data underlying the manuscript "Investigation of the epigenetic effects of phthalates on _in vitro_ thyroid models with RNA-Seq and ATAC-Seq".
+This notebook contains the workflow used for the processing and analysis of RNA-Seq and ATAC-Seq data underlying the manuscript "Investigation of the effects of phthalates on _in vitro_ thyroid models with RNA-Seq and ATAC-Seq".

 # RNA-Seq data analysis